 Stotts Tours (Oldham) is a family-owned company which operates bus services in the Greater Manchester area.
 It was required by law to enrol its staff in a pension, and to make pension contributions from June 2015; however, it did not carry out these duties.

-The Pensions Regulator believed that the company deliberately failed to comply with the law and so it began criminal prosecutions of both the company and its managing director, Alan Stott.
+The Pensions Regulator believed that the company deliberately failed to comply with the law and so it began criminal prosecutions of both the company and one of the directors.

 The company, and its director, pleaded guilty to eight counts each of wilful failure to comply with the automatic enrolment duty, at Brighton Magistrates’ Court on 10 November.
 The case was adjourned for sentencing on 14 December.